Aliases for TBC1D4 Gene

 GeneCards Summary for TBC1D4 Gene

 TBC1D4 (TBC1 Domain Family Member 4) is a Protein Coding gene.
-Diseases associated with TBC1D4 include diabetes mellitus, noninsulin-dependent, 5.
-Among its related pathways are Translation Insulin regulation of translation and Thyroid hormone signaling pathway.
+Diseases associated with TBC1D4 include Diabetes Mellitus, Noninsulin-Dependent, 5.
+Among its related pathways are Glucose / Energy Metabolism and Thyroid hormone signaling pathway.
 GO annotations related to this gene include GTPase activator activity.
 An important paralog of this gene is EVI5L.

 UniProtKB/Swiss-Prot for TBC1D4 Gene